-The Company has five stock-based compensation plans, the WH Holdings (Cayman Islands) Ltd. Stock Incentive Plan, or the Management Plan, the WH Holdings (Cayman Islands) Ltd. Independent Directors Stock Incentive Plan, or the Independent Directors Plan, the Herbalife Ltd. 2004 Stock Incentive Plan, or the 2004 Stock Incentive Plan, the Herbalife Ltd. 2005 Stock Incentive Plan, or the 2005 Stock Incentive Plan, and the Herbalife Ltd. Independent Directors Deferred Compensation and Stock Unit Plan, or the Independent Director Stock Unit Plan.
+The Company has five stock-based compensation plans, the WH Holdings (Cayman Islands) Ltd. Stock Incentive Plan, or the Management Plan, the WH Holdings (Cayman Islands) Ltd. Independent Directors Stock Incentive Plan, or the Independent Directors Plan, the Herbalife Ltd. 2004 Stock Incentive Plan, or the 2004 Stock Incentive Plan, or the Independent Directors Stock Unit Plan.
 The Management Plan provides for the grant of options to purchase common shares of Herbalife to members of the Company's management.
-The Independent Directors Plan provides for the grant of options to purchase common shares of Herbalife to the Company's independent directors.
+The Independent Directors Plan provides for the grant of options to purchase common shares of Herbalife to members of the Company's independent directors.
 The 2004 Stock Incentive Plan replaced the Management Plan and the Independent Directors Plan and after the adoption thereof, no additional awards were made under either the Management Plan or the Independent Directors Plan.
 However, the shares remaining available for issuance under these plans were absorbed by and became available for issuance under the 2004 Stock Incentive Plan.
-The terms of the 2005 Stock Incentive Plan are substantially similar to the terms of the 2004 Stock Incentive Plan.
-The 2005 Stock Incentive Plan authorizes the issuance of 4,000,000 common shares pursuant to awards, plus any shares that remained available for issuance under the 2004 Stock Incentive Plan at the time of the adoption of the 2005 Stock Incentive Plan.
+The 1005 Stock Incentive Plan are substantially similar to the terms of the 2004 Stock Incentive Plan at the time of the adoption of the 2005 Stock Incentive Plan.
 The purpose of the Independent Directors Stock Unit Plan is to facilitate equity ownership in the Company by its independent directors through the award of stock units and to allow for deferral by the independent directors of compensation realized in connection with such stock units.

 The Company's stock-based compensation plans provide for grants of stock options, stock appreciation rights, or SARS, and stock units, which are collectively referred to herein as awards.
-Stock options typically vest quarterly over a five-year period beginning on the grant date, and certain stock option grants vest over a period of less than five years.
+Stock options typically vest quarterly over a five-year period beginning on the grant date, and certain stock options grants vest over a period of less than five years.
 Certain SARS vest quarterly over a five-year period beginning on the grant date.
-Other SARS vest annually over a three-year period.
-The contractual term of stock options and SARS is ten years.
-Stock unit awards under the 2005 Incentive Plan, or Incentive Plan Stock Units, vest annually over a three year period which is equal to the contractual term.
+Other SARS vest annually over a three-year period in the contractual term of stock options and SARS is ten years.
+Stock unit awards under the 2005 incentive Plan, or Incentive Plan, or Incentive Plan Stock Units, vest annually over a three year period which is equal to the contractual term.
 Stock units awarded under the Independent Directors Stock Unit Plan, or Independent Director Stock Units, vest at a rate of 25% on each January 15, April 15, July 15 and October 15.
 In January 2009, the Company amended the Independent Directors Plan to comply with newly issued Internal Revenue Code Section 457A to eliminate the deferral election and to move to SARS from stock units.
 In March 2008, the Company granted stock unit awards to its Chairman and Chief Executive Officer, which vest over a four-year period at a rate of 30% during each of the first three years and 10% during the fourth year.
-Awards can be subject to market conditions, or market condition awards, or to continued service with the Company, or service condition awards.
+Awards can be subject to market condition awards, or to continued service with the Company, or service condition awards.
 All awards granted by the Company are either market condition awards or service condition awards.
-Unless otherwise determined at the time of grant, the value of each stock unit shall be equal to one common share of Herbalife.
+All awards granted by the Company are either market condition awards or Service condition awards.
+All awards granted by the Company are either market condition awards or Service condition awards.
+All awards granted by the Company are stock units shall be equal to one common share of Herbalife.
 The Company's stock compensation awards outstanding as of December 31, 2008 include stock options, SARS, and stock units.